Combinatorial Pen Testing (or Consumer Surplus of Deferred-Acceptance Auctions): Introduction

 Pen testing is the problem of selecting high capacity resources when the only way to measure the capacity of the resource expends its capacity \citep{QV23}.
 We show that any ascending-price auction can be converted into an equivalent pen testing algorithm.
 We apply the auction theoretic framework of virtual values to identify optimal pen testing algorithms.
 This connection allows many existing results from auction theory to be applied to pen testing and gives optimal and near optimal pen testing algorithms in combinatorial and online environments.

 The pen testing problem of \citet{QV23} is the following.
 We have a set of pens with varying amounts of remaining ink and we want to choose a pen with the largest amount of ink left.
-We have access to the distribution of ink levels in these pens, but we are only allowed to gather more information by writing with the pens to test them.
+We have access to the distribution of ink levels in these pens, but we are only allowed to learn about the ink levels by writing with the pens to test them.
 While writing gives information about whether there is still ink left, it uses up ink that was previously in the pen.
 Pens that are expended due to testing can be discarded without incurring any penalty.
-We compare the performance of our algorithms against two benchmarks-- the optimal pen testing algorithm (the standard benchmark) and the optimal algorithm that knows the amount of ink in each pen (the omniscient benchmark).
 The combinatorial pen testing problem generalizes the pen testing problem to selecting a feasible subset of pens, e.g., according to a matroid or knapsack constraint, to maximize the total remaining ink in the chosen subset.

-Deferred-acceptance auctions \citep{MS14} capture a wide range of ascending-price mechanisms.
+Deferred-acceptance auctions \citep{MS14} formalize the notion of ascending-price mechanisms for allocating goods to strategic agents.
 These are mechanisms that greedily reject the least promising agent by increasing the price for getting allocated at each stage.
 For instance, to auction off one good, the deferred-acceptance mechanism keeps increasing the price, rejecting agents whenever their value for the good falls below the price until exactly one agent remains in the auction.
 The \emph{surplus} of the mechanism is the sum of the values of all the allocated agents and the \emph{consumer surplus} is the surplus minus the payments made by the agents.

-We provide a black box approach to convert any surplus optimal (or near optimal) deferred-acceptance auction into an optimal (or near optimal) pen testing algorithm with equivalent performance guarantees.
-In this construction, pens and their ink levels are analogous to agents and their values.
-While the standard benchmark is similar to comparing the underlying deferred-acceptance auction against the consumer surplus optimal auction, the omniscient benchmark compares it against the optimal surplus.
-These problems are related by the following theorem.
+We provide a black box reduction to convert any surplus optimal (or near optimal) deferred-acceptance auction into an optimal (or near optimal) pen testing algorithm with equivalent performance guarantees.
+In this reduction, pens and their ink levels are analogous to agents and their values.
+Payments correspond to the ink used up via testing, and as a consequence, the consumer surplus of the deferred-acceptance auction corresponds to the residual ink in the pen testing environment.
+Therefore, optimizing residual ink reduces to designing consumer-surplus-optimal deferred-acceptance mechanisms.